msang/hate-speech-corpus/README.md

 This is a Twitter corpus built with the aim of representing and analysing hate speech against some minority groups in Italy, namely muslims, immigrants and Roma.

-The amount of annotated data currently consists of 1,827 tweets, thoroughly revised by expert annotators, but the corpus will be soon expanded with brand new data.
+The amount of annotated data currently released in the repository consists of 1,827 tweets, thoroughly revised by expert annotators; in the meantime, it has also been expanded with brand new data, annotated in part by experts and in part by CrowdFlower contributors.
+However, due to the fact that the resource  will be used within the context of an [evaluation campaign](http://www.evalita.it/2018), we plan to make the whole dataset freely available and accessible for non-commercial use by the end of 2018.

 Similar to the one provided by [Wasseem and Hovy (2016)](https://github.com/ZeerakW/hatespeech), the corpus released here only contains the tweets' ID and their annotation.
 The content of each tweet can thus be retrieved using the Twitter APIs and querying the corresponding ID.